OliverUv/ofxFX/README.md

 ```

 ### Copy, Inject & Share ###
-If you are curious and want to learn the best way it´s to see and edit code.
-You could go to [Ricardo Caballero´s webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) or [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) to found some inspiration.
+If you are curious and want to learn the best way it's to see and edit code.
+You could go to [Ricardo Caballero's webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) or [Inigo Quilez's ShaderToy](http://www.iquilezles.org/apps/shadertoy/) to found some inspiration.
 Explore.
 Make changes.
 Inject.
 Compile.
-May be it´s the case things not compile as you spect.
+May be it's the case things not compile as you spect.
 Some times (most of them when you are dealing with other textures) you will need to make some changes.
-As far as I know openGL and GPU hardware it´s makes lot´s of changes and improves year after year.
-So lot´s of problems related to compatibility will happened.
+As far as I know openGL and GPU hardware it's makes lots of changes and improves year after year.
+So lots of problems related to compatibility will happened.
 Also openFrameworks works fine with openGL 1.2 and it use by default the ARB Rect Textures.

-Having that in mind the process of adapting code it´s a matter of searching on google.
+Having that in mind the process of adapting code it's a matter of searching on google.
 Fortunately you can see the ones I already implement and make them work.

 General tips: